jetoneza/bumpcar/readme.md

 ## BUMPCAR

-This is for my thesis.
 I'm trying to detect a car accident using computer vision.
 I will be using the SimpleCV python library.
 I'm new to this so please comment for any suggestions.

 ## Official Documentation